rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

     AMQP 1.0             AMQP 0-9-1
     /queue/ReplyTo <---> ReplyTo

+## Virtual Hosts

+AMQP 1.0 has no equivalent of AMQP 0-9-1 virtual hosts.
+A virtual host on the broker may be addressed when opening an AMQP 1.0 connection by setting the `hostname` field, prefixing with "vhost:".
+Setting the `hostname` field to "vhost:/" addresses the default virtual host.
+If the `hostname` field does not start with "vhost:" then the broker `default_vhost` configuration setting will be consulted.

 # Limitations and unsupported features

 At the minute, the RabbitMQ AMQP 1.0 adapter does not support: